Using ’em’ for Relative Sizing: Basing Sizes on the Font Size of the Parent Element

 Test Thoroughly: Test your website on different screen sizes, browsers, and devices to ensure that your layout is scaling correctly and that your

--based sizes are behaving as expected.
+em-based sizes are behaving as expected.
 Don’t just assume it works!
 Actually, test it! -

 Comment Your Code: When using

-s, it’s especially important to comment your code to explain your reasoning and calculations.
+ems, it’s especially important to comment your code to explain your reasoning and calculations.
 This will make it easier for you (and other developers) to understand your CSS later on.
 Future you will thank you! 🙏

-‘s Cooler, More Stable Cousin (Root em)
+VII. rem: The em‘s Cooler, More Stable Cousin (Root em)

-, so here we go.
+Okay, I promised we’d talk about rem, so here we go.
 Imagine the chaos of a family reunion where everyone’s telling you what to do.
-That’s like nested em
+That’s like nested ems. rem (root em) is like your wise, calm grandparent, always referring back to the foundation.

 This eliminates the compounding effect and makes it much easier to control the overall scale of your website.